Understanding AI Behavior and Realistic Use Cases

 • Performing real-time comparisons between similar products.

-For these, manual enrichment or non-AI rules are more suitable.
+For these scenarios, manual enrichment or non-AI rules are more suitable.

-• Akeneo AI is most powerful when used with clear prompts and quality data.
+• AI Configurations are most powerful when used with clear prompts and quality data.

-• It cannot research or verify external information.
+• They cannot research or verify external information.

 • Always review and validate AI output before publishing.